Overloading the << operator

 Hello World

-To enable this, we need to make sure our function returns a reference to the stream we're writing to, so we can stream additional things to it.
-So, we update the return type of our function, and return the stream:
+To enable this, we need to ensure our overload function returns a reference to the stream we're writing to.
+So, we update the return type of our overload, and return the stream that was used as the left operand:

 std::ostream& Stream,